St. Stephen’s Episcopal Church

 9:30 am

-Since its founding nearly 200 years ago, the congregation of St. Stephen’s Episcopal Church in Forest has welcomed people to this sacred place in the shadow of the Blue Ridge Mountains.
-No matter who you are or where you are on your journey, you are welcomed here.
+Since our founding more than 200 years ago, St. Stephen’s Episcopal Church in Forest has welcomed people to this sacred place in the shadow of the Blue Ridge Mountains.
+No matter who you are or where you are on your journey, YOU are welcome here.
 We invite you to experience for yourself the joy and presence of God’s real and abiding love.
 If you are looking for a church to call home, we would love to have you with us at St. Stephen’s!

 collage of church images